tomershafir/Designfile/README.md

 ## Intent

-Designfile method suggests to write system architecture, high-level or detailed design documents (when appropriate) and store them as part of the project files, using [IEEE-1016-2009-SDD's](https://ieeexplore.ieee.org/document/5167255) description of content and organization, entirely or partially.
+Designfile method is relevant to non open source projects, becuase in open source projects it due to a collision of 2 key considerations: security and collaboration.
+It suggests to write system architecture, high-level or detailed design documents (when appropriate) and store them as part of the project files, using [IEEE-1016-2009-SDD's](https://ieeexplore.ieee.org/document/5167255) description of content and organization, entirely or partially.

 ## Motivation